codecurious-bln/emberginners-workshop/content/steps/step-3.md

 ### Exercise 3c: Creating and passing an EmberObject

-In this exercise we want to create a new EmberObject which can be used in the `about` Route which we created earlier.
-We will use the EmberObject to carry information that will be displayed on the about page.
+In this exercise we want to create a new EmberObject which can be used in the `rentals` Route which we created earlier.
+We will use the EmberObject to carry information that will be displayed on the rentals page.

 - Open the file `app/routes/rentals.js` in your text editor
 - import the EmberObject from the `@ember/object` package as seen above in the previous example.
 You can put the import statement at the very top of the file